Coconut Macaroons: Gluten, Dairy and Nut Free Cookies

 These macaroons and French macarons are cousins.
 They share a similar meringue base.
 However, macaroons use desiccated coconut instead of ground almonds.
 They are easier to make and require little preparation.
 Their measurements do not need to be exact.
 The egg whites do not need to be whipped to stiff peaks.

 Macaroons are naturally nut, dairy, and gluten-free.
 They offer a light, airy alternative to heavier cakes and other desserts.
-Here is how to make chocolate coconut macaroons.
+You can enjoy these treats with piña coladas, a bubbly coconut cocktail, a macaroon cookie cocktail, or a vegan latte.

 Coconut Macaroons